vanderlee/colorpicker/README.md

 ### revert (false)
 If enabled, closing the dialog through any means but the OK button will revert the color back to the previous state, as if pressing the Cancel button.
-The revert option changes the behaviour of the [X] button in the header, the Escape keyboard button and clicking outside the dialog, when any of these features are enabled.
+The revert option changes the behavior of the [X] button in the header, the Escape keyboard button and clicking outside the dialog, when any of these features are enabled.